gsoft-inc/wl-squide/docs/guides/add-authentication.md

 # Add authentication

 !!!warning
-Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) and [Fetch initial data](./fetch-initial-data.md) guides.
+Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) and [Fetch global data](./fetch-global-data.md) guides.
 !!!

 Most of Workleap's applications, if not all, will eventually require user authentication.
 While Squide doesn't offer built-in primitives for this process, it can assist by providing a **well-established recipe** to integrate an authentication flow with Squide.